America Needs Fatima

 America Needs Fatima is a campaign of the American Society for the Defense of Tradition, Family and Property (TFP), a Catholic 501(c)(3) non-profit organization.
 It advocates faith and morals based on the teachings of the Virgin Mary, particularly based on the visions of an apparition of her reported by three children in Fátima, Portugal in 1917.

-Structure

-America Needs Fatima was founded in February 1985.
-C. Preston Noell III was its first executive director.
-Leadership passed in 1996 to Robert E. Ritchie, who remains executive director.

 Activities

 America Needs Fatima is a conservative advocacy group that opposes abortion, same-sex marriage, euthanasia, and socialism.
 It applies its interpretation of the message of Our Lady of Fatima to what it sees as the moral crisis in society.

 Fatima home visits

 American pilgrims at the Chapel of the Apparitions in Fátima, Portugal.

 Since 1994, the primary activity of America Needs Fatima has been the "Mary in Every Home" program.
 It consists of a Fatima custodian taking a four-foot tall statue of Our Lady of Fátima to a person's home, with a crowning and enthronement ceremony, a short audio-visual about the story of Fátima, Portugal, and the praying of the rosary.